saltyorg/docs/docs/reference/guides/rclone-remote-dropbox.md

     y/n>
     ```

-27. Review the remote configuration and answer `y` if it looks like you expect:
+27. Review the remote configuration and answer `y` and press <kbd class="platform-all">Enter</kbd> if it looks like you expect:

     ```
     Configuration complete.